exercism/javascript/concepts/numbers/introduction.md

 - `bigint`: a numeric data type that can represent _integers_ in the arbitrary precision format.
   Examples are `-12n`, `0n`, `4n`, and `9007199254740991n`.

-If you require arbitrary precision or work with extremely large numbers, use the `bigint` type.
+If you require [arbitrary precision][ref-arbitrary-precision] or work with extremely large numbers, use the `bigint` type.
 Otherwise, the `number` type is likely the better option.

 ## Rounding